wp-plugins/codycave-social-icon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Codycave Social Icon is the most simplest and easy to use social icon ever.
+<b><i>Codycave Social Icon</i></b> is the most simplest and easy to use social icon ever.
 With some cool styles and beautiful color variations.

 == Description ==